Student Assistant - UAF Police Community Service Officer

 5 Assist dispatcher center, police officers, and other duties as assigned.
 Essential

-Community Service Officers starting pay is $12.50 per hour.
+Now hiring for 2021 winter break training!
+Can work fulltime during the break.
+Community Service Officers starting pay is $15.00 per hour.

 We are looking for applicants that will be able to stay with the department for a minimum for 3-4 semesters after training.
 This is a year long position.
 Per police department policy, CSO cannot hold a secondary job in the University system, including teaching assistant positions.
 Community Service Officers (CSOs) are part-time student employees, but may work up to 40 hours during summer and breaks.
 Although many CSOs are Criminal Justice majors,

 interested students are strongly encouraged to apply if they are interested in serving the UAF community.
 CSOs must be 18 years of age or older.
+Applicants must have three years of good driving history (licensed).
 Successful applicants must pass a complete background check, a basic physical test, and an oral interview. all

 Applicants must wear a uniform and be able to work at least 15 hours per week on a regular basis.